 • Invulnerability: capable of surviving a nuclear bomb at ground zero with no ill effects at all

-• Destructive blasts: unidirectional blasts up to the equivalent of nuclear explosion in force (this last power is problematic, as the blast manifests as a sphere centered on the wielder indiscriminately destroying everything in his vicinity)
+• Destructive blasts: omnidirectional blasts up to the equivalent of nuclear explosion in force (this is problematic, as the blast manifests as a sphere centered on the wielder indiscriminately destroying everything in his vicinity)

-• Energy blasts: although the Brand's power usually manifests as a unidirectional sphere of energy, it has sometimes been used to make standard energy blasts of great power
+• Energy blasts: although the Brand's power usually manifests as a omnidirectional sphere of energy, it has sometimes been used to make standard energy blasts of great power

 • Regeneration: even when seemingly killed, users turn into a scaly reptile/alien-looking creature and slowly regenerate into their normal health

 • Survival in the cold and vacuum of space